ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 where *β*<sub>0</sub> is still the mean during the baseline period, but now we explicitly include the `a` dummy variable in the equation, while we continue to retain all the other 7 dummies for the B phases.
-Whereas man social scientists tend to leave out the dummy variable which encodes the reference category–the way we omitted the `a` dummy in `fit1`–, the one-hot encoding method includes ALL dummy variables.
+Whereas many social scientists tend to leave out the dummy variable which encodes the reference category–the way we omitted the `a` dummy in `fit1`–, the one-hot encoding method includes ALL dummy variables.
 As a consequence, we no longer have a reference category.
 Rather, the coefficient for each dummy *β*<sub>0</sub>, …, *β*7 is directly parameterized as the mean of its own phase, without reference to any other phase.

 The one-hot parameterization is attractive because it offers a more natural way for setting our priors.
 Consider, again, the distinct levels